Keto and paleo are two of the most popular diets in recent times.

 On the other hand, for those who are otherwise healthy, a paleo diet containing more fruit and veggies may be the preference.

-It largely comes down to what you prefer; more fruits and starchy carbs?
+It essentially comes down to what you prefer; more fruits and starchy carbohydrates?

 Or more steak, cheese, and avocados?